 An unexpected encounter with the less fortunate

-Just like everyone else I rushed toward the turnstiles.
-On either side of me men wore suits and neckties carrying briefcases, and women were in dresses or pant suits on their way to the mall or going to work.
-I hurried to catch the Metro at the other end of the station.
+After many stops, I arrived at my own exit point, pushed those homeless thoughts away.
+I spotted the turnstyles ahead.
+On either side of me, men rushed by in suits and neckties and carried briefcases.
+Several women were in dresses or pant suits and they also raced toward the exit.
+Maybe they were on their way to the mall or going to work.
+I hurried to catch the Muni at the other end of the station.
 I didn't want to miss my dental appointment.

-On my way and off to my left I passed by this little old woman who was digging through the trash.
+On my way and off to my left, I passed by this little old lady, who was digging through the trash.
+She was so small that she could barely do that.
 She never looked up or approached me.

 My heart sank along with my shoulders.
-It was then I noticed the ragged clothing, the unkempt hair, and the sun weathered skin.
+It was then that I noticed the ragged clothing, the unkempt hair, and the sun-weathered skin.
 No, this was not a previously planned scheme to make me feel sorry for her.
 This was possibly everyday life for her and countless others.